Waste Tire Enforcement

 CalRecycle Authority

-In 1990, the California Legislature enacted comprehensive requirements for the storage and disposal of waste tires.
-The California Department of Resources Recycling and Recovery (CalRecycle) is responsible for tire pile stabilization and remediation in cases which public health and safety and the environment may be at risk.
+CalRecycle is responsible for tire pile stabilization and remediation in cases where public health and safety and the environment may be at risk.
 Consequently, regulations were adopted to establish and enforce waste tire storage and handling standards.

-Public Resources Code section 42961.5 required that CalRecycle (formerly the CIWMB) develop a “California Uniform Waste and Used Tire Manifest.”
-The intent is to “close the loop” on accountability by requiring that copies of each manifest be submitted to CalRecycle for monitoring tire loads and movement within California.
+Public Resources Code (PRC) section 42961.5 required that CalRecycle develop a “California Uniform Waste and Used Tire Manifest.”
+The intent is to close the loop on accountability by requiring that copies of each manifest be submitted to CalRecycle to monitor tire loads and movement within California.
 In addition, regulations have been developed to provide guidance and procedures in meeting manifest system requirements.
-This program went into effect in 2003 and was revised significantly in 2005.

 Inspections

-Since 1994, CalRecycle’s tire enforcement staff has overseen an inspection program.
-Enforcement staff also investigates sites that pose a threat to the public health, safety, or the environment that are referred by local agencies.
+CalRecycle’s tire enforcement staff or tire enforcement agency inspectors investigate sites that pose a threat to public health, safety, or the environment.

-The central objective of facility, site, and hauler inspections is to achieve compliance through oversight and education to the greatest extent possible, and to provide accurate information for entry into a statewide database.
-Inspections may be performed by CalRecycle staff or by tire enforcement agency inspectors.
+The central objective of inspections at a facility, site, or hauler is to achieve compliance through oversight and education to the greatest extent possible and to provide accurate information for entry into a statewide database.

 Enforcement staff follows up inspections of unpermitted sites with reports that inform the property owner/operator of the site that any person who stores, stockpiles, accumulates, or discards more than 500 waste tires is required to obtain a waste tire facility permit or other authorization from CalRecycle.

 Owners and operators in violation of waste tire enforcement statutes or regulations will be issued a Waste Tire Survey and Inspection Report (CIWMB Forms 181, 182, 183) that lists the violations and specifies the date when inspectors will re-inspect to determine whether the violations have been corrected.
-If the violations were not corrected by the specified re-inspection date, CalRecycle can take a number of enforcement actions.
+If the violations are not corrected by the specified re-inspection date, CalRecycle can take enforcement actions.

-CalRecycle can issue cleanup and abatement orders (CAO) for waste tire storage violations, and/or issue complaints seeking administrative or civil penalties.
-(See enforcement orders.)
+CalRecycle can issue cleanup and abatement orders (CAO) for waste tire storage violations and/or issue complaints seeking administrative or civil penalties (see enforcement orders).
 In addition, CalRecycle can refer cases for criminal prosecution.
-CalRecycle does not waive its right to take enforcement action for those violations occurring prior to the compliance deadline date.
+CalRecycle does not waive its right to take enforcement action for those violations occurring before the compliance deadline date.

-Operating a waste tire storage facility without a waste tire facility permit is a misdemeanor under the Public Resources Code, sections 42825 and 42835, punishable with a fine up to $10,000 per day of the violation and/or up to one year imprisonment in county jail.
+Operating a waste tire storage facility without a waste tire facility permit is a misdemeanor under the PRC sections 42825 and 42835, punishable with a fine up to $10,000 per day of the violation and/or up to one year imprisonment in county jail.

 Hauling and Manifest Violations